firebase/firebase-admin-node/CONTRIBUTING.md

 **Settings > Service Accounts** tab of the Firebase console when you click the **Generate new private key** button.
 Copy the file into the repo so it's available at `test/resources/key.json`.
+   > **Note:** Service accounts should be carefully managed and their keys should never be stored in publicly accessible source code or repositories.

 2. Web API key: This allows for Auth sign-in needed for some Authentication and Tenant Management